Executive Management Team

 We are led by an executive management team responsible for effective leadership and the overall management of the Authority’s strategic direction and day-to-day operations.

-As the Registrar, Noah leads the Authority’s Registry support, compliance and enforcement function, including inspections; compliance orders; administrative penalties; offence provisions; and operation of the public registry to receive and store information related to resource recovery and waste reduction activities.
+As the Registrar, Mary leads RPRA’s Registry support, compliance, and enforcement function, including overseeing inspections, prosecutions, compliance orders, administrative penalties, offence provisions and the Registry system used to receive and store information related to resource recovery and waste reduction activities.

 Noah brings a wealth of experience in both law and regulatory policy to the role.
 He spent a decade with Proskauer Rose LLP in the firm’s New York office, advising clients on a broad range of complex commercial matters including intellectual property and competition law.
 Noah’s legal career began as a law clerk for the Honourable Justice John M. Evans at the Federal Court of Appeal of Canada.
 Noah also has in-depth experience in regulatory policy with the Ontario government, where he developed policies to establish new regulatory authorities, and led initiatives to implement innovative regulatory compliance tools.